Meet our doctors: Endocrinologist Raynald Samoa on diabetes

 Both types of diabetes require a multidisciplinary team.
 Treatment plans should include dietary education and follow-up, glucometer use to check blood sugars, identification and treatment of low blood sugars, and medication assessment.
 With type 2 diabetes, oral medications have been used to both improve insulin resistance and/or provide more insulin to control blood sugars.

 Why did you choose this specialty?

 I chose this specialty because I am strongly interested in the hormonal pathways that cause these diseases.
 The epidemic of diabetes that is sweeping across our country motivates me to take the best of science to help patients find the best way for them to live healthier.

-Read more about options and approaches for treating diabetes in our diabetes information section.
+Read more about options and approaches for treating diabetes in our Division of Molecular Diabetes Research section.